 "How do we help the tech industry grow; how can we help smaller start-up industries grow?"
 Berger says he wondered at the time.
 "We could learn generic things, but what is Lafayette's brand of co-working?

-The team, led by Tennenhouse and Berger, and armed with a healthy dose of skepticism, forged ahead, tentative about the feasibility.
-They found a location (a former auto dealership on the corner of Sixth and South streets, next to the Tippecanoe County Public Library) and came up with a name and logo.Continue
+The team, led by Carson, Tennenhouse and Berger, and armed with a healthy dose of skepticism, forged ahead, tentative about the feasibility.
+Carson suggested a location (a former auto dealership on the corner of Sixth and South streets, next to the Tippecanoe County Public Library), a place that he had his eye on for years to renovate and came up with a name and logo.Continue

 The building had been donated to benefit the community, so the group was able to work with the library to make the space work.
 Berger likes the repurposing of a former auto dealership as a place to house a bustling group of young entrepreneurs.

 "Cars were new technology when that building was built," he says.
 "They were the high-tech industry of the day.
 We're trying to connect to the past.

 Tennenhouse admits they were tentative about the project's viability.
 There were several factors that needed to come together in order for it to open.
 But, he thought, if it didn't work, at least the historic building would have been renovated.